sunnyfloyd/master-notes/devops-and-deployment/docker.md

 - `docker rm [container]` - removes a container permanently.

-- `docker start [image]` - restarts stopped container (it does not create a new container) and runs it in the detached mode.
+- `docker start [container]` - restarts stopped container (it does not create a new container) and runs it in the detached mode.
 Add `-a` flag to restart a container in an attached mode.

 - `docker attach [container]` - attaches current terminal to the running container.